McSwitchy/Arduino/libraries/DogCollar/readme.md

 # Instructions to use the library

-1. place this folder into you arduino library path or in the root of your arduino project (where the *.ino lies)
+1. place this folder into you arduino library path
+   OR in the root of your arduino project (where the *.ino lies) OR Arduino IDE -> Sketch > Include Library > Add .ZIP Library
 2. get the RfControl library from https://github.com/pimatic/RFControl and repeat the procedure with this library too
+3. find out YOUR uniqueKey with sketch examples/GetUniqueKey.ino and change it in example file DogCollar-*.ino to match yours (you need the 433MHz receiving module here)
-3. connect arduino with some digital pin to DATA of transmitter, to run an unchanged example it has to be pin 7
+4. connect arduino with some digital pin to DATA of transmitter, to run an unchanged example it has to be pin 7

 # Reminders